See also

 Key points

-- It is important to justify the need for the procedure and combine with blood sampling if needed.
+- It is important to justify the need for the procedure and combine with blood sampling if needed

-- Some children are at higher risk of decompensation with multiple IV attempts, e.g. child with congenital heart disease and single ventricle physiology.
+- Some children are at higher risk of decompensation with multiple IV attempts, eg child with congenital heart disease and single ventricle physiology

 Background

-of Intravenous (IV) access
+Selection of intravenous access

-access required |
+| Duration IV access required |

-Selection of cannula |
+Choice of cannula device |

 <7 days |

-Ultrasound guided peripheral IV access (may last up to 7 days) |
+Peripheral IV access Predicted dwell time: forearm > hand > foot > cubital fossa Ultrasound guided peripheral IV access (may last up to 7 days) |

-failed peripheral IV attempts |
+7-14 days or failed peripheral IV attempts |

-Upper arm midline, PICC (peripherally inserted central catheter) or Percutaneous CVAD (Central Venous Access Device) |
+Upper arm midline, PICC (peripherally inserted central catheter) or percutaneous CVAD (central venous access device) |

-PICC, percutaneous CVAD, consider tunnelled (surgical) CVAD or port |
+Consider tunnelled (surgical) CVAD or port |

-predicted to be difficult or prolonged therapy is anticipated (see table below)
+If available, consider ultrasound guidance by an experienced clinician if intravenous cannulation is predicted to be difficult or prolonged therapy is anticipated (see table below)

-Potential
+Potential complications

 - Accidental arterial cannulation